moogah/react_redux_apollo_testing/README.md

 ##### babel, plugins, presets and .babelrc

-The most important thing in this section is that Jest has some automagic in it's code, it will look for the presence of a `.babelrc` file in the root of the repository.
+The most important thing in this section is that Jest has some automagic in it's code; it will look for the presence of a `.babelrc` file in the root of the repository.
 If it finds one, it will include the babel transpilier to interpret both our .js and .test.js files before Jest runs them.
 This is relevant because defining React components in ES6 javascript uses syntax that is not tecnically valid.  _ie_:

 ```
 return (
   <h3>HELLO WORLD</h3>
 );
 ```
-isn't a valid statement in any other language I've seen.
-Some light research leads me to believe this is "JSX", and without babel to interpret this code before Jest runs it you'll have a bad time.
+This isn't valid statement in any other language I've seen.
+Some light research leads me to believe this is "JSX".
+Without babel to interpret this code before Jest runs it you'll have a bad time.

 Here we rely on npm install to get all the plugins needed.
-Unfortunalty I've not found any one reference that explains exactly what you need, so for now all we can do is reference our existing and working `package.lock` files.
+Unfortunalty I've not found any one reference that explains exactly what you need, so for now all we can do is reference an existing and working `package.lock` file for the list of packages used.
+Take a look at `package.json` and search for everything that matches `babel*`.

 Once we've installed all these plugins and presets, we need to create a `.babelrc` and specify the plugins and presets we're using.
+Some of the packages we've installed will be included as plugins in this file, others are part of the presets.
+Again, I don't have a concise set of documentation on the what and why of this.

 If you're interested in researching this further, here are some places to start: